Hearing Delzant polytopes from the equivariant spectrum: Some toric geometry

 We are interested in the spectrum of the Laplacian on a symplectic toric manifold with any such toric metric $g$; the torus action associates some natural additional data to the spectrum.
 To be more precise, we denote by $\psi:\bbT^n\rightarrow Sympl(M)$ the group homomorphism given by the Hamiltonian torus action.
 Note that a metric is toric exactly when $\psi(e^{i\theta})$ is an isometry for all $\theta \in \bbR^n$.
 For each $\theta\in \bbR^n$ and each eigenvalue $\lambda$ of the Laplacian on $(M, g)$, $\psi(e^{i\theta})$ induces an action on the eigenspace corresponding to $\lambda$.
-This action splits according to weights. \begin{defn} Let $\M$ be a toric manifold with a fixed torus action $\psi:\bbT^n\rightarrow Sympl(\M)$ and a toric metric $g$.
-The \emph{equivariant spectrum} is the list of all the eigenvalues of the Laplacian on $(M,g)$ together with the weights of the action induced by $\psi(e^{i\theta})$ on the corresponding eigenspace, for all $\theta \in \bbR^n$.
+This action splits according to weights. \begin{defn} Let $\M$ be a toric manifold with a fixed torus action; denote by $\psi:\bbT^n\rightarrow Sympl(\M)$ the corresponding group homomorphism, and let $g$ be a toric metric on $M$.
+The \emph{equivariant spectrum} is the list of all the eigenvalues of the Laplacian on $(M,g)$ together with the weights of the action induced by $\psi(e^{i\theta})$ on the corresponding eigenspaces, for all $\theta \in \bbR^n$.
 The eigenvalues and weights are listed with multiplicities. \end{defn}